-Self-employed person: In cantons where the self-employed are covered, benefits are financed partly by the self-employed (flat-rate contributions or 1% of gross income).
+Self-employed person: In cantons where the self-employed are covered, benefits are financed partly by self-employed persons (flat-rate contributions or 1% of gross income).

-Nonagricultural employer: From 0.1% to 5% of payroll, according to canton and fund.
+Nonagricultural employer: From 0.1% to 4% of payroll, according to canton and fund.